 Neutral density filters allow you to use a wider aperture for depth of field manipulation or motion blurs using longer shutter speed.
 It wasn’t possible to have these creative effects before these filters.
 Especially, in daylight conditions where a lot of light is available, they can be more useful.

 ND filters are categorized into various types depending on their strengths or how much light you want them to block for your creative shots.
-Usually, a term used to measure their effectiveness is called “stops” such as three-stop filters, six-stop filters, and ten-stop filters.
+Usually, a term used to measure their effectiveness is called “stops” such as 3-stop, 6-stop, and 10-stop filters.

 So, you would probably want to choose from many of the available neutral density filters by looking at your various photography needs.
 We think some of the ND filters discussed below can take your photography experience to the next level.